Get a guaranteed return on investment with a Scotiabank GIC.

-Prioritizing savings is essential for meeting your short and long-term financial goals.
-Take the time to consider what your financial needs are for today as well as a few years down the road before you decide which investment strategy lines up with your lifestyle and risk tolerance.
+Prioritizing saving is essential to meeting your short and long-term financial goals.
+Consider both your current financial needs and those future goals before you decide which investment strategy best fits with your lifestyle and risk tolerance.
 Two popular saving options are Guaranteed Investment Certificates (GICs) and High-Interest Savings Accounts (HISAs).

 GIC vs. HISA: What are they?

-A GIC is one of the safest investment options available because your deposit (a.k.a. principal investment) is always guaranteed, no matter what happens in the market.
-For example, if you invest $5,000 into a GIC which returns are linked to the performance of a market index and the market does not perform well,, your $5,000 principal investment is still available to you.
-GICs usually require a minimum deposit between $500 and $1,000, as well as a time commitment where you don't touch your money unless it’s redeemable before maturity.
-There are a wide range of GICs available generally ranging in 30 days to six years.
-There are different types of GICs, like traditional GICs with a fixed interest rate and Market-Linked GICs that give you the potential to earn a higher rate depending on the performance of underlying shares or index.
+GIC is one of the safest investment options available because your deposit (a.k.a. principal investment) is always guaranteed, no matter what happens in the market.
+For example, if you invest $5,000 into a GIC where the returns are linked to the performance of a market index and the market does not perform well, your $5,000 principal investment is still safe.
+GICs usually require a minimum deposit between $500 and $1,000, and you can’t touch your money unless it’s redeemable before maturity.
+Various types of GICs are available, generally ranging from 30 days to 10 years.
+Traditional GICs have a fixed interest rate, whereas Market-Linked GICs give you the potential to earn a higher rate depending on the performance of the underlying index.

 Check out our guide to understanding GICs.